 A J2ME program is developed and installed on the mobile phone to generate the OTP.
 The program has an easy-to-use GUI that is developed using the NetBeans drag and drop interface.
-The program can run on any J2ME-enabled mobile phone.
-The OTP program has the option of (1) generating the OTP locally using the mobile credentials, e.g. IMEI and IMSI numbers, or (2) requesting the OTP from the server via an SMS message.
+The OTP program has the option of generating the OTP locally using the mobile credentials, e.g. IMEI and IMSI numbers, or requesting the OTP from the server via an SMS message.
 The default option is the first method which is cheaper since no SMS messages are exchanged between the client and the server.
 However, the user has the option to select the SMS-based method.